 CCSDS maintains registries for all of the CCSDS Agencies and CCSDS Affiliates.
 The registries include the organization information, country, affiliations, and sponsorship where appropriate.
 For each CCSDS Agency there is a HoD who is the primary point of contact for that agency.
 For CCSDS Member Agencies the HoD is usually also the CCSDS Management Council (CMC) representative.
 For each CCSDS Affiliate there is a PoC.
 There is only one HoD or PoC for each organization and the entries include name, address, phone and email information.

 It is the responsibility of each HoD and each PoC to assign one or more AR.
 Each AR may have one or more roles and may be assigned responsibility for controlling updates to the contents of a registry that contains CCSDS Agency or Affiliate data.
+The Registry Authority for CCSDS Agencies and Affiliates is the Secretariat.

-In addition to the registries for organizations, CCSDS provides registries that hold information that is requested or provided by an CCSDS Agency or Affiliate.
-Examples of such registries are the SCIDs, service sites and apertures, SFDU control authorities, and service provider information (including sites and pointers to service catalogs and commitment offices).
+In addition to the registries for organizations, CCSDS provides registries that hold information that is requested from or provided by an CCSDS Agency or Affiliate.
+Examples of such registries are the Spacecraft Identifiers (SCID), Service Sites and Apertures (SS&A), SFDU control authorities, and service provider information (including sites and pointers to service catalogs and commitment offices).
 These registry types may be extended as needed and new roles or service types may be added as needed.

 Organization REGISTRY OVERVIEW